Integration

 processor.Subscribe(storage);

-A publisher can be connected to a subscriber with the Subscribe
+A publisher can be connected to a subscriber with the Subscribe method.

-It is also possible to expose a Source
+It is also possible to expose a Source as a Publisher

-by using the Publisher-Sink
+by using the Publisher-Sink:

 var authorPublisher = Source.FromPublisher(tweets)